Glister Logo

-The Glister logo does not convey the brand’s essence because it does not contain obvious allusions to oral hygiene.
+The Glister logo does not convey the brand’s essence because it lacks obvious allusions to oral hygiene.
 The rounded letters resemble the soft outlines of the lips, but there is no direct reference to their shape.
 Sharp ends are associated with toothpicks, and smooth curves speak of the ergonomics of accessories for caring for teeth and gums.
 In turn, green is a symbol of health, purity, and naturalness.

 Glister: Brand overview